Notes

 Cold sunlight.

 The pelican has made its nest here: A half-meter high pile of shrubbery and sticks.
-In its bowl-shaped middle lies the head of the garden statue, looking confused.
-There are also two large black eggs, edible (4 units of egg, each.)
+In its bowl-shaped middle lies the head of the garden statue, looking confused, beside 2 large black eggs.

 Floor Three